chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 can never cause chord notes to overlap any following note that is not part of the chord.

 You can change the amplitude by editing the number next to the tool and reapply the command.
-Experiment to find what sounds right for a given midi file and tempo.
+Experiment to find what sounds right for a given MIDI file and tempo.
 The command supports undo and redo so you can experiment freely and still get back to some previous preferred state.

-The results of the changes are saved in the [CK file] including the midi note-on events with actual assigned note times.
-If you load the [CK].mid file into some other midi application the humanization will be retained, which you may find useful as a way of adding life to files created in some midi editor.
+The results of the changes are saved in the [CK file] including the MIDI note-on events with actual assigned note times.
+If you load the [CK].mid file into some other MIDI application the humanization will be retained, which you may find useful as a way of adding life to files created in some MIDI editor.

-Midi files will probably not benefit from humanization if they were recorded live by a human performer.
+MIDI files will probably not benefit from humanization if they were recorded live by a human performer.
 You can recognize these because they don't have chords with many dark grey heads.
 Probably also the notes will not align with the beat and measure lines.
 These files can sound great played in Concert Keyboardist with no need for "humanization".

-**The Humanize Chord Note Velocities Tool:**  This tool adds some velocity variation to chords that were created with notes of all the same velocity, or chords where the "chord voicing" doesn't sound right to you.
+**The Humanize Chord Note Velocities Tool:**  This tool adds some velocity variation to chords that were created with notes of all the same velocity or chords where the "chord voicing" doesn't sound right to you.
 Truely correct chord voicing is a complicated topic, but chords with notes of all the same pitch usually don't sound natual.
 The Humanize Chord Note Velocities
 Tool, although based on simple rules,can make a significant difference.